Arno-ATU/DPAT/README.md

 ### Branch Workflow

-1. Create feature branches from `develop`
+1. Create feature branches from `development`
-2. Submit PRs to merge completed features into `develop`
+2. Submit PRs to merge completed features into `development`
-3. Periodically promote `develop` to `staging` for testing
+3. Periodically promote `development` to `staging` for testing
 4. Once verified in staging, promote to `main` for production